 For Texas Horse Park’s horses, high humidity levels are a significant concern because horses do perspire more to keep cool in humid weather conditions.
 “The fans provide a great benefit to our horses and keep them comfortable and healthy as well,” Gonzales emphasized.

-“I’m excited about our HVLS fans because I’ve seen first-hand how grateful the general public is that we’ve gone to the effort of installing and providing the fans to ensure they’re comfort,” Gonzales said.
+“I’m excited about our HVLS fans because I’ve seen first-hand how grateful the general public is that we’ve gone to the effort of installing and providing the fans to ensure their comfort,” Gonzales said.
 “Because of the fans’ impressive size, they do create a certain ‘wow’ factor and make a positive impression.
 The HVLS fans benefit the community and encourage our patrons to return over and over again because they know that they’ll be comfortable and well taken care of during the time they spend with us.”